me-viper/OpaDotNet/docs/articles/evaluation/bultins.md

 ## Declaration

-To make OPA aware about custom built-ins we need add [capabilities](https://www.openpolicyagent.org/docs/latest/deployments/#capabilities) file containing the types for declarations and runtime objects passed to your implementation.
+To make OPA aware of custom built-ins we need to add [capabilities](https://www.openpolicyagent.org/docs/latest/deployments/#capabilities)](https://www.openpolicyagent.org/docs/latest/deployments/#capabilities) file containing the types for declarations and runtime objects passed to your implementation.

 > [!IMPORTANT]
 > Custom built-ins are supported only for policy bundles.